rogerhu/compsci_guides/Flood-Fill.md

 For graph problems, some things we want to consider are:

-BFS or DFS would work on this problem.
+- BFS/DFS: BFS or DFS would work on this problem.
 Carrying out DFS is simple on this array by balancing edges cases wherein row and col point to out of index values.
 After handling those values, we call recursive function again on matrix with the corresponding values of row and col (i.e. [row-1][col], [row+1][col], [row][col-1], [row][col+1]).
 Now for the algorithm to not recompute on previously computed values, we can use the same check for value of color.
+- Union Find: Are there find and union operations here?
+Can you perform a find operation where you can determine which subset a particular element is in?
+This can be used for determining if two elements are in the same subset.
+Can you perform a union operation where you join two subsets into a single subset?
+Can you check if the two subsets belong to same set?
+If no, then we cannot perform union.

 ## 3: P-lan